-Analysis | The obvious goal of the Arizona recount: Injecting more doubt in the 2020 results
+Analysis | The obvious goal of the Arizona recount: Injecting more doubt into the 2020 results

 Humans are good at spotting patterns in chaos.
 I’m not an evolutionary scientist, so I’ll defer to them for an explanation of how this was advantageous.
-But our skill is obvious, even outside the context of lazy afternoons laying in the grass.
+But our skill is obvious, even outside the context of lazy afternoons lying in the grass.
 Give us a big set of data and we can find some throughline.

 This ability has collided uncomfortably with the Internet.
 Give people an endless supply of information, not all of it legitimate, and people can build up entire ecosystems of belief only loosely bound to reality.
-The flagship example of this in recent months is the QAnon movement, a self-assembled community that’s plunged deep into a surreal and dangerous world of belief.
-But the same can also be said of claims that the 2020 election was somehow stolen from former president Donald Trump, a claim that itself depends on a flimsy latticework of cherry-picked dubious or debunked assertions.
+The flagship example of this in recent months is the QAnon movement, a self-assembled community that has plunged deep into a surreal and dangerous world of belief.
+But the same can also be said of claims that the 2020 election was somehow stolen from President Donald Trump, a claim that itself depends on a flimsy latticework of cherry-picked dubious or debunked assertions.

 Give people a wide range of information and a motivation to find a particular pattern, and humans really shine.

-A subset of this tendency is currently underway in Arizona.
+A subset of this tendency is underway in Arizona.
 There, the Republican-controlled state Senate authorized a recount of ballots cast in Maricopa County last year.
-Maricopa is not only the largest county in Arizona, it accounted for more than 60 percent of the votes cast in the state in 2020.
-President Biden won the county by about 45,000 votes while eking out a statewide victory by only about 10,000.
-So the value in undercutting the results in Maricopa is clear: drop 10,458 votes from that total into the shadow zone of uncertainty and the results in the state overall fall into the same space.
-And then: who knows what?
+Maricopa is not only the largest county in Arizona, but it accounted for more than 60 percent of the votes cast in the state in 2020.
+Joe Biden won the county by about 45,000 votes while eking out a statewide victory by about 10,000.
+So the value in undercutting the results in Maricopa is clear: Drop 10,458 votes from that total into the shadow zone of uncertainty and the results in the state overall fall into the same space.
+And then: Who knows what?

 This theory is ascribed to by none other than Trump himself.

-“I wouldn’t be surprised if they found thousands and thousands and thousands of votes,” Trump said to a crowd at Mar-a-Lago last week.
+“I wouldn’t be surprised if they found thousands and thousands and thousands of votes,” Trump told a crowd at Mar-a-Lago last week.
 “So we’re going to watch that very closely.
-And after that you’ll watch Pennsylvania and you’ll watch Georgia and you’re going to watch Michigan and Wisconsin. … Because this was a rigged election, everybody knows it.”
+And after that, you’ll watch Pennsylvania and you’ll watch Georgia and you’re going to watch Michigan and Wisconsin. … Because this was a rigged election, everybody knows it.”

 I also would not be surprised if that’s what they found.
 In fact, it’s completely obvious that this is the goal of the recount.